siliconflow/odeval/README.md

 > [!NOTE]
 Scores for four styles ("Animation", "Concept-art", "Painting", and "Photo") and the average score are provided.
 Higher scores indicate better image quality.
+Inference Time testing is conducted across the entire benchmark dataset.

 ### SD 1.5
 Run: